 Why It's Done

-Your doctor will probably order this test if you or your child complain of a sore throat and he thinks something other than a virus is to blame.
+Your doctor will probably order this test if you or your child complain of a sore throat and they think something other than a virus is to blame.

 Some of the infections that can be identified on a throat culture are: